davidsowerby/takkan/docs/developer-guide/conventions.md

 ### With Replacement

-If we want the developer to be able to replace an implementation, then there are two steps:
+If we want the developer to provide an alternative implementation, then there are two steps:

 Define in a function called during injector initialisation: